GagTad/ToDo_List/README.md

-# ToDo List Application for Microchip
+# ToDo List Application

 This is a simple command-line driven ToDo List management application developed in C++17 with a minimal Qt 6 GUI.
-The project was created as a technical task for the C++ Software Engineer Intern position at Microchip.

 ## Core Architectural Principles & Design